pedramkarimii/NetBaan-Sharif/README.md

 The Book Recommendation System is designed to offer personalized book recommendations based on user ratings.
 Users can view a list of books, rate them, and receive tailored recommendations based on their past ratings.
 The system utilizes Django RESTful API, PostgreSQL, Redis, Docker, and Poetry for efficient management and deployment.
+The API documentation offers details on how to use these endpoints, including request formats, response formats, and interactive testing.

 ## Features